SEN & Disabilities

 We therefore

-• Communicate with parents/carers of students with EHCPs on a termly basis to discuss provision, support and progress
+- Communicate with parents/carers of students with EHCPs to discuss provision, support and progress

-Identify students through various means to provide early intervention
+- Identify students who may need addition support through various means in order to provide early intervention

 Arrangements for specialist expertise from outside the school: